binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-License for what?
+This repo is created and maintained by [Binh Nguyen](http://binhnguyennus.com/).
 Feel free to use it to your convenience!
 Thank You and Happy Coding :heart: